nbn22385/dotfiles/README.md

 ## Installation

-See the [wiki](https://github.com/nbn22385/dotfiles/wiki) for instal details.
+See the [wiki](https://github.com/nbn22385/dotfiles/wiki) for installation details.